Power Sequencing API

 The provider API is admittedly not nearly as straightforward as the one for consumers but it makes up for it in flexibility.

-Each provider can logically split the power-up sequence into descrete chunks (units) and define their dependencies.
+Each provider can logically split the power-up sequence into discrete chunks (units) and define their dependencies.
 They can then expose named targets that consumers may use as the final point in the sequence that they wish to reach.

 To that end the providers fill out a set of configuration structures and register with the pwrseq subsystem by calling pwrseq_device_register().